 Empower private landowners to manage their land in an ecologically sound manner.

 Provide information, technology and training to reduce the negative impact of wild animals on crops, structures, and human health and safety.

 Collaborate with natural resource management agencies and conservation organizations to further sound resource stewardship.

 Provide youth and teacher education programs to improve public awareness of wildlife resources and their management.

-The Wisconsin Coverts Project is a woodland wildlife management program for private landowners who are interested in managing their woodlands for wildlife.
-Over the course of the 3 days, attendees receive training from forestry and wildlife professionals in the classroom and in the field.
-At the completion of the program, attendees become “Coverts Cooperators” and agree to develop a written wildlife management plan for their land and to share what they have learned with other landowners in their communities.
+The Wisconsin Coverts Project is a three-day woodland wildlife management program for private landowners who are interested in managing their woodlands for wildlife.
+Attendees receive training from forestry and wildlife professionals in the classroom and in the field.
+At the completion of the program, attendees become “Coverts Cooperators.”
+They agree to develop a written wildlife management plan for their land and to share what they learned with other landowners in their communities.

 School and Youth Groups

 Wildlife specialists provide programs on Wisconsin’s wildlife diversity, the ecology of a specific wildlife species, habitat management, etc. to elementary schools, 4-H clubs, Boy and Girl Scout troops and other youth groups.